leticiaVega/18-01-19-python-novice-gapminder/_episodes/01-run-quit.md

     ~~~
     {: .python}

-*   This will start a Jupyter Notebook server and open your default web browser.
+*   This will start python program.
 *   The server runs locally on your machine only and does not use an internet connection.
 *   The server sends messages to your browser.
 *   The server does the work and the web browser renders the notebook.